splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 ```

 ### Define groups of hosts
-To get the general idea when groups are useful see [Configuring Groups](configuring-groups.md).
+For more details on when to use groups, see: [Configuring Groups](configuring-groups.md).

 Example group configuration:
 ```yaml